AnthonyLupica/MyPortfolio/CuckooHash/README.md

 H7 - Hopscotch hashing                       1,10,19,28            Anyone

 H8 - Two-choice hashing                      2,11,20               Anyone

-The list of experimenters can be found in the project folder, aptly named ‘list of experimenters’.
-Remember, there intentionally are more possible experimenters listed above and we only need ONE other test instances.

-Note for your project to receive a grade, you must find a partner experimenter as mentioned above.
-Test case ideas:
-Same as before

-How do I get my project to be graded?
-Include one other experimenter.
-Provide true, runtime and space analytics found in our materials regarding hashing.
-Paper must be 10 fully qualified pages.
-(Paper is 10 pages and does not include my code examples.)

 Sourcecode:
 You must create your own source code that is used as the focus or basis of the test and subsequent